Passion flowers: remembering the Easter story with an amazing plant

 Share some pupil ideas and the fact that passion flowers have different names in different countries.
 For example, Espina de Cristo ('Christ's thorn') in Spain, and Christus-Krone ('Christ's crown'), Christus-Strauss ('Christ's bouquet') and Dorn-Krone ('Crown of thorns') in Germany.

 Study and sketch some real flowers, noting and labelling the common anatomical details.
-Compare these with the paintings of flowers by the artist Georgia O'Keeffe.
+Compare these with the flower paintings of the artist Georgia O'Keeffe.

 What do you think might be the most important bits of the Easter story for a Christian?
-The passion flower is often used to remember the Jesus' arrest, sufferings and eventual death on the cross, but Jesus did many other things as well and Christians also celebrate the story of his coming back to life.
-Your challenge is to design and make your own anatomically correct flowers, which for RE purposes should also contain a hidden symbolism connected with Easter, that could be significant for a Christian believer.
-Could there be something from the events of Palm Sunday?
-The last supper?
-The resurrection?
+The passion flower is often used to remember Jesus' arrest, sufferings and eventual death on the cross, but Christians also celebrate the story of his coming back to life.
+Your challenge is to design and make your own anatomically correct flowers, which for RE purposes should also contain a hidden Easter symbol, that could be significant for a Christian believer.
+Could there be something from the events of Palm Sunday, the Last Supper, or the Resurrection?

-If you have more time, then construct the whole thing in reverse, starting with the stamen/stigma and then working back.
-When children are sticking lots of separate parts together with PVA glue, it is often best to do one section and let it dry before going on to the next bit of construction.
-So, one short session for sticking the stigma/stamen, one for the petals and another for the sepals/leaves.
+If you have more time, construct the whole thing in reverse, starting with the stamen/stigma and then working back.
+When children are sticking lots of separate parts together with PVA glue, it is often best to do one section and let it dry before going on to the next bit of construction (One short session for sticking the stigma/stamen, one for the petals and another for the sepals/leaves).
 Use the in-between times for creating and writing imaginative labels explaining the design and naming of the flowers.

-Avoid waste of art materials by demanding that pupils first plan out the quantities needed for making their flower, on the planning sheet, before starting the construction task.
+Avoid waste of art materials by demanding that pupils first use the planning sheet to plan out the quantities needed, before starting construction.